cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 defines v as the total number of failed decryption queries (that is, failed forgery attempts), whereas models usually count in v all forgery attempts.

-The CA and IL values defined in this document are upper bounds based on existing cryptographic research.
+The CA and IA values defined in this document are upper bounds based on existing cryptographic research.
 Future analysis may introduce tighter bounds.
 Applications SHOULD NOT assume these bounds are rigid, and SHOULD accommodate changes.
 In particular, in two-party communication, one participant cannot regard apparent